We Have Our Very First Look At

 The Hills is coming back to MTV, and there are only two things you can do to prepare: Amass a Speidi-sized stockpile of crystals, and brace yourselves for the inevitable drama by poring over every single preseason sneak peek.
-While we can't decide which crystals have the right healing power for you (hey, it's a very personal experience!), we can give you a first look into the upcoming reboot thanks to some sneaky paps who captured some behind-the-scenes moments on Monday in Beverly Hills.
+While we can't decide which crystals have the right healing power for you, we can give you a first look into the upcoming reboot thanks to some sneaky paps who captured some behind-the-scenes moments on Monday in Beverly Hills.

 In the photos, obtained by Just Jared, Audrina Patridge and Stephanie Pratt (yes, Spencer's younger sister), were caught giving each other air kisses and affectionately holding hands.
 Both women were dressed pretty casually and spiced up their jeans-and-T-shirt combo with some strappy heels and loose, beachy waves.
 The two looked so excited to see each other, you could almost forget that they just cozied up together on the MTV Video Music Awards' pink carpet earlier this month.